milosrancic/reactjs-website/README.md

 [] - navbar -> on the left: hotels + homes, flights, airtport transfer, what to do, today's deals

 [] - gallery with photos that appear as the screen is scrolled -> https://scotch.io/tutorials/build-an-infinite-scroll-image-gallery-with-react-css-grid-and-unsplash-solution-to-code-challenge-16

-[] - should footer be visible on every page or not? -> "made by" visible on every page, newsletter only visible on contact page